Denver44/TinderClone-MERN/README.md

-# Tinder Clone using MERN stack
+# Tinder Clone Using MERN Stack
 ## Description
 This is a Full-Stack MERN project Tinder clone for learning purpose.